hmzoo/imgs3/README.md

 # imgs3

-API service for uploading images to Amazon S3.
-The service stores images with unique IDs and returns the image URL.
+API service for uploading images and videos to Amazon S3.
+The service stores media files with unique IDs and returns the media URL.

 ## Features

-- Upload images to Amazon S3 bucket
+- Upload images and videos to Amazon S3 bucket
-- Automatic unique ID generation for each image using UUID
+- Automatic unique ID generation for each media file using UUID
+- Support for multiple formats:
-- Support for JPEG, PNG, GIF, and WebP formats
+  - **Images**: JPEG, PNG, GIF, WebP, SVG
+  - **Videos**: MP4, WebM, OGG, MOV, AVI, MKV
-- File size limit: 5MB
+- File size limit: 500MB
-- Returns the public URL of the uploaded image
+- Returns the public URL of the uploaded media
+- 3 upload modes: multipart, base64, URL
 - Built with Node.js and Express
+- API token authentication support

 ## Prerequisites